Rene-Mayhrem/aws-weather-app/README.md

 ## Usage

-The application will fetch weather data fro the following cities:
+The application will fetch weather data from the cities added into the json file at **/data/cities.json** file.
-  - Philadelphia
-  - Seattle
-  - New York

 The weather data will be saved to the specified AWS S3 bucket.

 ## AWS Configuration